Ellis-Robinson/first-repo/README.md

 written in a markup language such as HTML.
 This was used to make the site look more appealing for a better user experience via logos,
 colour and spacing etc.

+#### issues and fixes
+-The images I used were different sizes, so I put them each in their own div, all with the same class name.
+Then using CSS, set the width and height of that class, then set width and height of images to 100%.
+This gave me a strong starting position for getting a more uniform feel.

+-Some images were streched one way or another so to fix this I gave certain images ID attributes, and adjusted their size accordingly in CSS.
+A few needed unique adjustments but I was able to group the majority together via a class attribute and change them with one rule.